Adamtaranto/teloclip/README.md

 Be cautious of short contigs that may align to may repetative sub-telomeric regions and result non-specific extension of contigs.

-Also beware of low-complexity telomeric regions on different chromosome aligning to each other and resulting in end-to-end fusions.
+Also beware of low-complexity telomeric regions on different chromosomes aligning to each other and resulting in end-to-end fusions.

   ```bash